yshp57/dsc-1-02-13-measures-of-central-tendency-summary-online-ds-pt-100118/README.md

 **Mean** or **Arithmatic Average** is the value obtained by dividing the sum of all the data by the total number of data points as shown in the formula below:
 ![](https://www.biologyforlife.com/uploads/2/2/3/9/22392738/mean_orig.png)

+Yes, we're using the dreaded "mathematical notation".
+It's OK.
+It's just a concise way to write things down.
+It's along (along with long, confusion model names like "Recurrent Neural Networks") one of the ways that data scientists make so much money.
+The math and the long words scare people away from ideas that are actually pretty straightforward!

+So if you're a math whiz, great.
+If not, take a little time to look at an unpack the formulae we show in this course.
+Over time it'll become second nature and that's going to be really important as a practicing data scientist.

 The mean value, shown as $\bar{x}$ (x-bar) for a vector $X$ is achieved by adding together all values of $X$ (shown as as $\sum{X}$),  and dividing $N$ (Number of observations). e.g. Let’s look at a very simple set of data representing the retirement age of 11 individuals